Quantitative conditions for right-handedness of flows: Right-handedness from dynamical pinching

 If $y \in H^1(N\setminus\gamma,\R)$ is homologous to $p \ dt + q \ d\theta$ then we define

-This number is called the transverse rotation number of $\gamma$ with respect to $y$.
-It turns out that $\rho^y(\gamma)$ does not depend on the choice of tubular coordinates or on the initial condition $\theta_0$; see~\cite[section~2]{SFS}.
+This number is called the transverse rotation number of $\gamma$ with respect to $y$. {The number $\rho^y(\gamma)$ might also be interpreted as a Poincar\'e translation number of the linearized flow on the unit normal bundle.} It turns out that $\rho^y(\gamma)$ does not depend on the choice of tubular coordinates or on the initial condition $\theta_0$; see~\cite[section~2]{SFS}.